 COVID-19 temporary measures: Gatherings outside of school and work limited to 10 people, entertainment venues to close

-SINGAPORE: Gatherings outside school and work will be limited to a maximum of 10 peoplefrom Thursday at 11.59pm to April 30 this year, the COVID-19 multi-ministry task force said on Tuesday (Mar 24).
+SINGAPORE: Gatherings outside school and work will be limited to a maximum of 10 people from Thursday at 11.59pm to Apr 30 this year, the COVID-19 multi-ministry task force said on Tuesday (Mar 24).

-The task force said that the duration of the stricter measures may be extended if the situation does not improve here.
+The task force said that the duration of the stricter measures may be extended if the situation here does not improve.

 Events which were limited to 250 participants previously, like festivals and concerts, will also have to adhere to the new measures.